YimengL/AuctionBase/README.md

 - Translate the original ```create.sql``` to ```models.py```

 ###### Require Functionality
-+ Registration/Login/Logout/Personal Profile(Edit)
++ Registration/Login/Logout/Personal Profile
-+ Ability to manually change the "current time".
++ Ability to manually change the "current time". (**FINISHED**)
-+ Ability for auction users to enter bids on open auctions.
++ Ability for auction users to enter bids on open auctions. (**FINISHED**)
 + Ability to browse auction of interest based on the following input parameters: (**FINISHED**)
     - item ID
     - category
     - item description
     - price
     - open/closed status
 + Ability to view all relevant information pertaining to a single auction.
 This should be displayed on an individual webpage, and it should display all of the information in your database pertaining to that particular item.
-In particular, this page should include:
+In particular, this page should include: (**FINISHED**)
     - the auction's open/close status
     - the acution's bids.
 You should also display all relevant information for each bid, including:
         * the name of bidder
         * the time of the bid
         * the price of the bid
     - if the auction is closed, it should display the winner of the auction
++ Check all the constraints

 ###### Extra:

 + Support Pagination (**FINISHED**)
 + Host on Digital Ocean (**FINISHED**)
 + Friendly UI
++ Support place items

 *****